- Industry Report

 The construction and engineering industry encompasses the design, construction, maintenance, renovation, and demolition of buildings and infrastructure.
 This industry creates a wide variety of structures and infrastructure that support our daily lives and social activities, including residential, commercial, and industrial facilities, as well as roads, bridges, dams, railways, airports, ports, and water and sewage systems.
 Furthermore, the construction and engineering industry requires a diverse range of professionals, such as architects, engineers, construction workers, project managers, and subcontractors.
 Its operations are conducted while considering numerous factors, including legal regulations, safety standards, and environmental considerations.
 Additionally, this industry serves as a barometer for the health of the economy, with the number and scale of new construction projects often acting as indicators of economic growth or decline.

 The construction and engineering industry is a vital sector that creates the infrastructure forming the foundation of society and the economy.
 This includes roads, bridges, dams, housing, buildings, and airports.
-These assets support daily life and economic activities, significantly impacting the quality of life and regional economic development.
+These assets support daily life and economic activity, significantly impacting the quality of life and regional economic development.

 This industry operates on a project-based model.
 Each project has unique objectives and budgets, and is completed within a specific timeframe and scope.
 These projects are generally divided into phases: planning and design, procurement, construction, and operation and maintenance.
 Different experts and companies are involved in each phase, collaborating to advance the project as a whole.